Dinotopia: Film

+Television

 TV miniseries

 A 2002 four-hour TV miniseries produced by Hallmark Entertainment was also based on James Gurney's work, and was advertised as the first "mega-series" (3-night series).
 The show featured new characters such as Zippo (changed to Zippeau for the TV series to avoid legal issues with the lighter maker Zippo), a Stenonychosaurus who is said to have worked with Sylvia; the sunstones, a technology restricted to the lost city of Poseidos in the books, are commonplace in the miniseries.
 The failure both of the sunstones and of Dinotopian officials to adhere to the underlying meanings of their culture's philosophy caused several discontented people – a leader-in-training, Zippeau himself, and two twentieth-century Dolphinbacks, Karl and David – to embark on a quest that led ultimately to the World Beneath.
 The series is presented as a sequel of sorts to the books: Will Denison's daughter followed her father into the Skybax corps (an order acknowledged to be founded by Gideon Altaire), Oriana's granddaughter is the female protagonist, the character Zippo is said to have been the dinosaur partner of Sylvia (here the Nursery overseer and not a Skybax rider), and Lee Crabb's son Cyrus features as the antagonist.

 TV series

 A TV series of thirteen episodes was produced later in 2002 as a result of the success of the miniseries, but none of the cast of the miniseries reprised their roles.
 In the later TV series, a group of people known as Outsiders live outside the laws of Dinotopia and pose an additional danger aside from the featured antagonists, which include Pteranodon, Tyrannosaurus, and Postosuchus.

-ABC originally planned to launch the series in September 2002, but decided to wait until Thanksgiving.
+The US broadcaster ABC originally planned to launch the series in September 2002, but decided to wait until Thanksgiving.
 ABC was somewhat disappointed by the initial 5.7 million viewers and the poor ratings, but continued to air the series for a little while longer, pointing out that it had been an "odd viewing night overall."
 The series was finally canceled in December.
 Only six of the thirteen episodes were aired on ABC, but all thirteen were broadcast the following year in Europe and were released onto a three-disc DVD box set.

 Science-fiction veteran David Winning directed two episodes of the series, and location shooting lasted for three months near Budapest, Hungary.
 Georgina Rylance played Marion Waldo, and Lisa Zane portrayed her old friend LeSage, the leader of the Outsiders.
 Michael Brandon, Jonathan Hyde, and Erik von Detten also star in the series.
 The series ended with a cliffhanger.

-DVD releases

 Artisan Entertainment released the complete series on DVD in Region 1 for the first time on 20 January 2004.
 This release has been discontinued and is out of print.
 On 15 March 2016, Mill Creek Entertainment re-released the complete series on DVD in Region 1.